stacks-network/docs/_core/smart/tutorial.md

 const result = Result.unwrapString(receipt);
 ```

 As you see, smart contract calls are realized through query definitions.
 The `createQuery` function defines the name and arguments passed to the smart contract function.
-With `submitQuery`, the function executed and the response is wrapped into a `Result` object.
+With `submitQuery`, the function is executed and the response is wrapped into a `Result` object.
 To obtain the readable result, we use the `unwrapString` function, which should return `hello world`.

 Now, review the last test `should echo number` on your own and try to understand how arguments are passed to the `echo-number` smart contract.